KarimTamer74/quran_reels_app/README.md

 UI

-Material + Custom Reusable Widgets
+Material + Custom Widgets

-🔌 External Data Sources
+🔌 External Sources

-Quran Text
+📖 Quran Text

-Quran text is retrieved using:

-AlQuran Cloud API
+The project uses the AlQuran Cloud API for Quran data.

-Example endpoint used by the project:

 https://api.alquran.cloud/v1/quran/quran-uthmani

-Quran Audio
+🎙 Quran Recitations

-Individual recitations are retrieved from:
+Recitations are retrieved from EveryAyah.

-EveryAyah

-This allows the application to request only the selected ayahs instead of bundling the complete audio library into the APK.
+This approach allows the application to request only the selected Ayahs instead of shipping the complete audio library with the APK.

-🎯 Engineering Highlights
+💡 Engineering Highlights

-Flutter Architecture
+Flutter

-Feature-based project organization
+Feature-based architecture

 MVVM-oriented separation